SmritiGoyal/rtat-optimization/docs/methodology.md

 The original pipeline reported a 0.011 validation->holdout gap.
 That number was an artifact: training-class aggregates were fit on the full 2023-2025 cohort and then split into train/validation without refitting, so the 2025 validation metric was inflated and the gap to the (clean) 2026 holdout looked artificially tight.

 After the fix, the honest protocol is two phases — select on 2023-2024 -> 2025, then refit on 2023-2025 and score 2026 once.
-Final holdout AUC is 0.819 at T=5, 0.806 / 0.819 / 0.819 / 0.847 across T=3/5/7/10.
-The holdout sits at or above the selection-fold validation (~0.77 at T=5) because the final model trains on an extra year; the consistent across-threshold performance and the NPS external check are the real generalization evidence.
+Final holdout AUC is 0.806 at T=5, 0.798 / 0.806 / 0.815 / 0.841 across T=3/5/7/10.
+The holdout sits at or above the selection-fold validation (~0.76 at T=5) because the final model trains on an extra year; the consistent across-threshold performance and the NPS external check are the real generalization evidence.

-A second, independent exposure was found in the same audit: a repair-level parts-delivery feature (`parts_order_to_arrival_days_safe`) known only mid-repair had been included in the trained model despite being documented as excluded.
-It was replaced with the deployment-safe segment-median substitute (`seg_delivery_days_hist`), bringing the model to 40 numeric features that match the leakage review exactly.
-Removing it (and adding the safe substitute) barely moved the headline (T=5 0.807 → 0.819) — the leaked signal was largely redundant with the clean features — so the model held at full strength through both fixes.
+A second, independent exposure was found in the same audit: post-close parts features known only once parts had arrived had been included in the trained model despite the continuous version being documented as excluded.
+The repair-level delivery duration (`parts_order_to_arrival_days_safe`), its binned twin (`parts_delivery_tier`), and the arrival flag (`parts_has_arrival_flag`) all require parts to have arrived and are unavailable at intake scoring.
+Removing all three and relying on the deployment-safe segment-median substitute (`seg_delivery_days_hist`) brings the model to 38 numeric features that match the leakage review exactly.
+The fix moves T=5 holdout AUC from 0.819 to 0.806 (a ~0.013 cost) — confirming the leaked signal was largely redundant with the clean segment median, so the model held at near-full strength through both fixes.

 ## 7. The Leakage Audit